Sayli08/Leetcode/LCP(Using Divide & Conquer).md

 There are } \log n \text{ recursive calls, each requiring } m \text{ space to store the result, so space complexity is }
  O(m \cdot \log n).
 $$

+### Explanation:

+There is a memory overhead since we store recursive calls in the execution stack.

+There are \( \log n \) recursive calls, each requiring \( m \) space to store the result, so the space complexity is \( O(m \cdot \log n) \).

+### Example:

+If the algorithm processes an array of strings, where each string has a maximum length \( m \), the space required to store each string during recursion would be proportional to \( m \).
+The recursion depth \( \log n \) arises because the array is divided in half at each recursive step, leading to a logarithmic number of recursive calls relative to the size \( n \) of the input array.

+Thus, \( m \) represents the size or complexity of handling each individual recursive call, and the overall space complexity accounts for all the recursive calls stacked on top of each other.

 -----